animatedmax/spring-data-geode/src/main/markdown/reference/cq-container.md

-Spring Data for GemFire simplifies creation, registration, life-cycle and dispatch of CQ events by taking care of the infrastructure around CQ with the use of SDG's `ContinuousQueryListenerContainer`, which does all the heavy lifting on behalf of the user.
+Spring Data for GemFire simplifies creation, registration, life-cycle and dispatch of CQ events by taking care of the infrastructure around CQ with the use of Spring Data for GemFire's `ContinuousQueryListenerContainer`, which does all the heavy lifting on behalf of the user.
 Users familiar with EJB and JMS should find the concepts familiar as it is designed as close as possible to the support provided in the *Spring Framework* with its Message-driven POJOs